hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 I designed and implemented the automation software platform for the optical tweezers setup, integrating computer vision, device control, experiment orchestration, automated measurement routines, and graphical user interaction into a single system.

-To improve maintainability and extensibility, the workflows were organized into modular software packages, making the platform easier to adapt to new hardware, measurement types, and experimental procedures.
+I organized the workflows into modular software packages so the platform could be maintained more easily and adapted to new hardware, measurement types, and experimental procedures.

 A unified software layer coordinated heterogeneous hardware devices through their vendor APIs, enabling centralized control of the full setup.